Ambitious new plan to save Atlantic salmon has big price tag

-PORTLAND, Maine — The federal government has outlined an ambitious, potentially costly new plan to restore populations of Atlantic salmon in the Eastern United States.
+PORTLAND, Maine (AP) — The federal government outlined an ambitious, potentially costly new plan to restore Atlantic salmon in the United States, where rivers teemed with the fish before dams, pollution and overfishing decimated their populations.

-American rivers once teemed with the salmon, but populations have declined to the point where the last remaining wild populations of Atlantic salmon in the U.S. exist only in a handful of rivers in Maine.
-The National Oceanic and Atmospheric Administration and U.S. Fish and Wildlife Service are offering a new recovery plan to bring back those fish, which are listed under the Endangered Species Act.
+The Atlantic salmon has declined in the U.S. to the point where the last remaining wild populations of in the U.S. exist only in a handful of rivers in Maine.
+But the National Oceanic and Atmospheric Administration and U.S. Fish and Wildlife Service are offering a new recovery plan to bring back those fish, which are listed under the Endangered Species Act.

-The plan would take decades to fully implement, and focuses on strategies such as dam removals and installations of fish passages.
+The plan would take decades to fully implement, and it focuses on strategies such as removals of dams, installations of fish passages and increasing the number of salmon that survive in the ocean.
+It states that the estimated cost is about $24 million per year, not including money federal departments already spend on salmon recovery work.

-The estimated cost is about $24 million per year, not including money federal departments already spend on salmon recovery work.
+How that money would materialize at this point is unclear.
+But the plan gives the species a roadmap to recovery, said Peter Lamothe, program manager for the Maine fish and wildlife complex for the U.S. Fish and Wildlife Service.

 Most Read Nation & World Stories